wendyverdonk93/docs/content/integrations/ecommerce-integrations/myshop/manual.md

 ### 2. Congratulations

-You have installed and configured the plugin successfully.
-If you have any technical queries about the app, email myShop directly at <support@myshop.com>
+For any technical queries about the app, email myShop at <support@myshop.com>